-Croda International is a global speciality chemicals manufacturer producing high-quality ingredients and technologies for some of the most successful brands in the world in sectors such as personal care, health and agriculture.
-Croda puts sustainability at the heart of its operations and has made ambitious commitments to set a science-based emissions reduction target and create innovative products that have a positive effect on the environment and society.
+Croda puts sustainability at the heart of its operations, has recently set a science-based emissions reduction target and creates innovative products that have a positive effect on the environment and society.
 This is supported by its long-term strategy to become Climate, Land and People positive by 2030.

 Corina Radu, Senior Consultant